christianwach/comment-tagger/README.md

 Comment Tagger
 ==============

 The *Comment Tagger* plugin lets logged-in readers tag comments.
 The plugin is intended to work with [*CommentPress Core*](https://wordpress.org/plugins/commentpress-core/) but can (with some effort) be used elsewhere.
-Please bear in mind that this plugin is at a very early stage of development.
+Please bear in mind that this plugin is at an early stage of development.

 ## Installation ##